-- 1) Weighing should be accomplished in an enclosed building or hangar to minimize or avoid the wind gust effect, which could result in unreliable weight scale reading. - 2) The Aircraft Standard Equipment (Removable Equipment) must be included in weighing calculation, thus, is a part of basic weight.
+- 1) Weighing should be accomplished in an enclosed building or hangar to minimize or avoiding the wind gust effect, which could result un-reliable weight scale reading. - 2) The Aircraft Standard Equipment (Removable Equipment) must be including in weighing calculation, thus, is a part of basic weight.